Municipal Bond Ratings

-There are three major rating agencies for municipal bonds: Moody's Investors Service, Standard & Poor's, and Fitch Ratings.
-Of the three rating agencies, Standard & Poor's and Moody's rate over 80% of all municipal and corporate bonds.
+There are three major rating agencies for municipal bonds: Moody's Investors Service, S&P Global (formerly Standard & Poor's) and Fitch Ratings.
+Of the three rating agencies, S&P Global and Moody's rate over 80% of all municipal and corporate bonds.

 In assigning a rating for general obligation bonds the rating agencies assess the following factors:

 Management practices of the governing body and administration

 The above criteria are also used to analyze revenue bonds and lease obligations although additional credit criteria is considered (e.g. users and user charges for utilities) and the covenants and protections offered by the bond documents are highly important.

 an issuer to others; however, a rating is not a scientific evaluation and